 There are five basic tastes that can be perceived by the human tongue.
 These are bitterness, sourness, saltiness, sweetness and savoriness.
-Bitter is the most sensitive among these tastes and is detected by the taste buds at the back of tongue and in the throat.
-Sour on the other hand is indicative of acidity and helps in its perception.
-The taste buds along the side of the tongue perceive sourness.
-Saltiness is also recognized by these buds.
+Bitter is the most sensitive among these tastes, perhaps an evolutionary response to the fact that a large number of toxic substances found in nature are bitter.
+Sourness, on the other hand, is indicative of acidity.

 |Examples||Coffee, bitter melon, beer, unsweetened cocoa, citrus peels.||Lemon, orange, grape, melon, wine and sour milk.|

 |Taste threshold||Bitterness of substances is compared with bitter taste threshold of quinine which is 1.||Sourness taste threshold is rated with respect to dilute hydrochloric acid which has a value of 1.|

 |Taste||Unpleasant and disagreeable taste.||Sharp taste that indicates acidity of substance.|

 Examples of bitter and sour food